How Does Dialectical Behavior Therapy For PTSD Work?

 Finding support for PTSD

-PTSD is a complex mental health condition that can be immensely difficult to navigate independently.
-It may be helpful to seek professional support from a licensed mental health counselor when experiencing PTSD symptoms.
+Post-traumatic stress disorder is a complex mental health condition that can be immensely difficult to navigate independently.
+Without treatment, symptoms are unlikely to resolve on their own.
+That’s why it’s recommended that you seek professional support from a licensed mental health counselor if you’re experiencing symptoms of post-traumatic stress.

 Takeaway